-Utrecht is the fourth large city in The Netherlands with ± 360.000 inhabitants, and 65.000 of its inhabitants were not born in The Netherlands.
+Utrecht is the fourth largest city in The Netherlands with ± 360,000 inhabitants, and 65,000 inhabitants were not born in The Netherlands.
 In addition, thousands of new international students move to Utrecht annually to attend Utrecht University.

 If you are still unsure if you want to move to The Netherlands, you may be interested in reading 11 pros and cons of living in The Netherlands first.